Schooldays.ie - Ireland's Online Resource for Parents & Teachers

 Your children may be constantly asking if they can set up a facebook account so they can connect with their friends online.
 No doubt many of you have regularly heard the plea "but all my friends have a facebook account"!
 But how safe is Facebook and how can you keep them safe?

-If you opt to allow your child have a Facebook account there are a number of ways in which you can keep an eye on their Facebook activity.
+Something to note is that the minimum age put in place by Facebook is 13.
+If your child is under 13, they will have to lie about their age.
+If you opt to allow your child have a Facebook account, there are a number of ways in which you can keep an eye on their Facebook activity.
 The need for such supervision will obviously depend on the age and maturity of the child.
 We have set out below a couple of the ways you can monitor Facebook and have also provided some information on how to implement privacy setting to ensure maximum privacy for your child.

 Set up a Facebook account for yourself so that you can become a ‘Friend’ of theirs.